Chester (sternwheeler): Design

 Chester was designed to have the greatest bearing service on the water to keep its draft as little as possible.
 The weight of the materials used to build the boat was kept as low as possible.
 On Chester the planks were cut from red cedar.
 This had the additional advantage of reducing the power needed to drive the vessel.
 Chester was the first of these types of steamers to be launched.

 The hull of Chester was flexible, being kept in its proper shape by system of hog posts and hog chains.
 This combination of posts and chains held up the boiler, stern and foredeck, and held down the points where the hog posts were stepped.
 The hull was designed to bend without breaking any of the joints or causing the caulking to break out from between the planks.

-It was possible for Chester, when passing upstream over a sandbar where there was less water than the boat’s draft, to flex over the bar, so that the forward part of the boat would rise on to the bar, while the spinning of the sternwheel excavated the bar sufficiently to allow the boat to pass.
+It was possible for Chester, when passing upstream over a sandbar where there was less water than the boat's draft, to flex over the bar, so that the forward part of the boat would rise on to the bar, while the spinning of the sternwheel excavated the bar sufficiently to allow the boat to pass.

-As built, Chester had sides to its lower structure area (called a "house"), only tarpaulin covers.
+As built, Chester had no fixed sides to its lower structure area (called a "house"), only tarpaulin covers.
 Later, apparently by 1907, sides had been added to the lower house and an upper cabin had been added.
-This increased the vessel’s draft.
+This increased the vessel's draft.